christopher-besch/arg_toolset/README.md

 # arg_toolset
-a simple toolkit helping you solving ARGs
+a simple toolkit helping you solve ARGs

 ## Tools